Vanguard Russell 1000 Growth ETF

 Investment Risk Disclosure

-Volatility Risk: VONG exhibits above-market volatility with a beta of 1.15, indicating it is expected to be 15% more volatile than the broader market.
-This is further evidenced by a significant 1-year maximum drawdown of -22.6%, highlighting its susceptibility to substantial price declines during market downturns.
+Volatility Risk: VONG demonstrates moderately elevated volatility risk, with a beta of 1.15 indicating it tends to move 15% more than the broader market.
+This is further evidenced by a significant one-year maximum drawdown of -18.69%, highlighting the potential for substantial losses during market downturns.
+Investors should be prepared for above-average price fluctuations.

 FAQs